PartialVolume/shredos.x86_64/README.md

 #### Building multiple configurations:

-Generally when building multiple of the above configurations on the **same architecture**, you only need to ensure `make grub2-rebuild` is run between any two configurations, unless you have made other changes to the project.
-For two configurations of **different architectures**, a full `make clean` is always required for the switch-over between two different architectures.
+Generally, when building multiple configurations of the above on the same architecture, you only need to ensure that `make` and `make grub2-reconfigure` are run between any two configurations.
+The same applies to any other package whose configuration has changed, adding corresponding `<package>-reconfigure` steps.
+A `make clean` step is not usually required unless you have made significant changes to the project, which should save time with such builds.

+For two configurations targeting different architectures, a full `make clean` is always required when switching between them, plan time for this (takes long).

 For your convenience, look also into the `build_all_shredos.sh` script in the project root.
 If you invoke it with no arguments, it will show a usage manual